hallofdreams/hallofdreams.github.io/_posts/2022-07-18-prologue-in-hatetris.md

 For that permanent admittance.
 With my help you'll go the distance:
 Known worldwide (with my assistance),
-Stiting in the High Score Heaven
+Sitting in the High Score Heaven
 With a score of sixty-seven.

 You'll have the chance to publish all your dreams,